LGIM Future World Global Equity Index Fund (L&G)

 Responsible supply chain policy or theme

-Find funds that have policies or a theme that relates to the responsible management of supply chains.
+Has policies or a theme that relates to the responsible management of supply chains.
 These may relate to employment issues, notably people employed by their suppliers, as well as the sourcing of materials and products.
-See fund literature for further information.
 Governance & Management

 Governance policy

-Find fund options that have policies that relate to corporate governance issues such as board structure, executive remuneration, bribery and/or corporate corruption.
+Has policies that relate to corporate governance issues such as board structure, executive remuneration, bribery and/or corporate corruption.
 These funds will typically avoid companies with poor practices.
 Strategies vary.
-See fund literature for further information.
 Asset Size

 Over 50% small / mid cap companies

-Find funds where more than half of the funds' assets are invested in smaller or medium sized companies (i.e. below around £5 -10 billion).
-Impact Methodologies
+Invests more than half of their money in smaller or medium sized companies. (i.e. below around £5 -10 billion) Impact Methodologies

 Aims to generate positive impacts (or 'outcomes')